Sulemanhassan899/tap_and_match/README.md

-# 🍉 Tap to Fill & Match - GetX Edition
+# 🍉 Tap to Fill & Match

 A colorful, engaging Flutter game where players tap and hold an emoji to fill a glass and match a target percentage.
-Built with **GetX** for modern state management.
+Built for modern state management.

 ## ✨ Features